oleg1995petrov/devops-andersen-training/HW 1/README.md

 `Sep 15 2021`
 Today I've got acquainted with the concept of Linux namespaces and containers.
 I've got a little more knowledge about Docker architecture.
-Also I've started to do homework 6.
+Also I've started to do [homework 6][hw6].
 I've written Dockerfile but got not quite a good result.
 I will continue improve it to get the best result.

 `Sep 16 2021`
 Today I've done the best docker image for my [Flask app][flask_app] as I think.
-I've started to write telegram bot and to learn basic concepts of Go language.
+I've started to write [telegram bot][hw4] and to learn basic concepts of Go language.
 I have found the telegram library which will help me to writte the bot on Go.

 `Sep 17 2021`
-I've written a minimal viable bot that fullfills the nessesary work.
+I've written a minimal viable [telegram bot][hw4] that fullfills the nessesary work.
 I will continue to improve it.

+`Sep 18 2021`
+Today I've started to do [homework 5][hw5].
+I've learned [Github pulls API][pulls API] and written a minimal viable script that retrieves the nessesary data, transforms and outputs them in a structed form.

+`Sep 20 2021`
+Today I've refactored and optimized the script.
+Also I continue to learn GO language.